nsankareswari-70/Exploratory-Data-Analysis-in-SQL/README.md

 A comprehensive understanding of how COVID-19 spread across different regions.

+Importing tables to the database
+`sql
+select * from SqlDataExplore.dbo.CovidDeaths order by 3,4
+select * from SqlDataExplore.dbo.CovidVaccination order by 3,4
+`sql

 Insights into how vaccination efforts affected the pandemic’s trajectory.

 Identification of global and regional disparities in vaccination and mortality rates.